You Know What Happens When You Assume?

 Just Don’t Assume

-Put yourself in check to ensure you are not making assumptions backed up by your choice of words and how you used them.
+Put yourself in check to ensure you are not making assumptions backed up by your choice of words and how you use them.
 Asking for clarification based on unsubstantiated assumptions only reflects what you are assuming.

 I’ll leave you with this classic…